githubEdit

 Do not give consent

 Visitors who consent to no category.
-Includes both explicit rejects and "no choice" visitors.
+Includes both explicit rejects and "No Choice" visitors.

 Metric